TeachBooks/mirror_computational_modelling/book/constitutive_modelling/plasticity.md

 ### Non-associated Flow Rule
 - The plastic potential function \( g \) is different from the yield function \( f \).
 - Provides better predictions for volume changes in certain materials like soils.

-## Tangent Operator
-- The consistent tangent operator \( D^t \) is used in numerical implementations to ensure quadratic convergence in Newton-Raphson iterations.

 ## Loading/Unloading Conditions
 - Governed by Kuhn-Tucker conditions: